Jonathan-LeRoux/lws/python/README.rst

 Remark:

-the .cpp files are actually C code with some C99 style comments, but the .cpp extension is needed on Windows for mex to acknowledge the c99 flag (with .c, it is discarded, and -ansi used instead, leading to compilation errors)
+The .cpp files are actually C code with some C99 style comments, but the .cpp extension is needed on Windows for mex to acknowledge the c99 flag (with .c, it is discarded, and -ansi used instead, leading to compilation errors)